opconWizard/opcon-docs/docs/Files/Database-Information/Setup-for-Automatic-Microsoft-SQL-Replication.md

 #### TransferFullDBBackupToPrimary

-The TransferFullDBBackupToPrimary job employs SMA Technologies' File Transfer feature to move the secondary database\'s backup file to the primary server.
+The TransferFullDBBackupToPrimary job employs SMA Technologies' File Transfer feature to move the secondary database's backup file to the primary server.
 The backup file will be transferred as a binary file.

 #### TransferTLogBackupToPrimary

-The TransferTLogBackupToPrimary job employs SMA Technologies' File Transfer feature to move the secondary database\'s transaction log file to the primary server.
+The TransferTLogBackupToPrimary job employs SMA Technologies' File Transfer feature to move the secondary database's transaction log file to the primary server.
 The backup file will be transferred as a binary file.

 #### RestoreDatabaseOnPrimary